vivaria/edisonrul.ing/docs/source/cards/f/fire-ant-ascator.md

 ### Card Rulings

-●Sending the Special Summoned monster to the GY does not start a Chain.
+*   Sending the Special Summoned monster to the GY does not start a Chain.
-●The effect to Special Summon targets the monster you want to Special Summon.
+*   The effect to Special Summon targets the monster you want to Special Summon.